stevehemingway/stevehemingway.github.io/content/Trading/September/25_september.md

 This can't be good for the Indian economy, or stock market.
 It's not a big market, but I feel bearish about it.
 No charts or hard data, just a few crumbs of sentiment I've picked up.

+# Wrap

+Equities finished the weak on an upbeat note, although only NDX was ahead of where it started.
+All sectors were up, except energy, tech being strongest, consumer staples weakest (apart from energy).
+Bonds were basically flat, apart from converts, which are really equity.
+Currencies flat (bitcoin up 1% vs USD).
+Emerging markets mixed, India up 2.1%, China down 1%.
+Evergrande looking hammered, after bonds stopped trading.
+It's expected that the PBoC will bail them out, or the government.
+A developer that big has to be run by CCP cadres.
+Evergrande may not be a household name here, but it is the world's biggest real estate company!
+China has been incredibly strong, supposedly because it got to grips with Covid well, all it's numerous demographic and governance troubles conveniently ignored.